agronholm/anyio/docs/migration.rst

 method :meth:`TaskGroup.start_soon` (which mirrors ``start_soon()`` in trio's nurseries).
 If you're fully migrating to AnyIO 3, simply switch to calling the new method (and remove the ``await``).

-The :meth:`BlockingPortal.spawn_task` method has also been renamed to :meth:`~BlockingPortal.start_task_soon`, so as to be consistent with task groups.

 If your code needs to work with both AnyIO 2 and 3, you can keep using :meth:`~TaskGroup.spawn` (until AnyIO 4) and suppress the deprecation warning::